-The Village of St. Henry is supplied by nine wells.
+The Village of St. Henry is supplied by ten wells.
 Five are located on the east edge of St. Henry, just north of Kremer-Hoying Road.
-Two are located on the north edge of St. Henry's northern park, and two are located approximately 3 miles west of town on Township Line Rd.
+Two are located on the north edge of St. Henry's northern park, two are located approximately 3 miles west of town on Township Line Rd., and one is located approximately 3 miles south of town along River Rd., just south of the Wabash River.
 Together, they are capable of producing 1.58 M.G.D.
 (Million Gallons Daily).
 St. Henry has been designated as a groundwater system by the Ohio EPA.
 We perform over 200 tests yearly to ensure safe water quality for you, our customers.